PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 while preserving exact raw schemas, callback order, path-specific layout and diagnostics policy, the independent core consecutive-MUL caller, compatibility re-exports, neighboring boundaries, and the full 128/128 store.

+An inherited shared-late structural test now follows the already-established late-binary boolean successor instead of the removed tensor-count snapshot.
+This is a test-only contract repair with no production change.